Year of graduation: 2016

 Current Location: Celebrity Summit, sailing the Caribbean

 I flew to New York to join the ship one week after I graduated.
 I have been on board now for three months and I have three months left of my contract.
-On the 2nd of January I passed my three month probation appraisal and have already started cross training for the next position of Guest Relations Officer, ready for the next contract.
-I have settled in to the company well, without many struggles.
-The position I have now is different to any other job I have had in the hospitality industry.
+On the 2 January, I passed my three-month probation appraisal and have already started cross training for the next position of Guest Relations Officer, ready for the next contract.
+I have settled into the company well, without many struggles.
+The position I have now is different from any other job I have had in the hospitality industry.